 You will start your Balkan tour with Zagreb, and see some of its most famous attractions like the centuries-old Ban Jelačić Square which is the center of Zagreb’s downtown pedestrian zone.
 You will also stroll through Zagreb’s beautiful Old Town and take a look at the monumental gothic Zagreb Cathedral.

 Zagreb Old Town

-The next day we’ll first drive to Slovenia’s capital that is just a couple of hours away from Zagreb.
+The next day you’ll first drive to Slovenia’s capital which is just a couple of hours away from Zagreb.
 Ljubljana is a small city full of character and beautiful architecture.
-We will be able to compare the architectural and cultural influences of Ljubljana with those of Zagreb, as we walk around town and see some of Ljubljana’s most famous sights like the Prešeren Square and the Triple Bridge.
-We might even take a boat ride along the beautiful green Ljubljanica River that runs through the city.
+You will be able to compare the architectural and cultural influences of Ljubljana with those of Zagreb, as you walk around town and see some of Ljubljana’s most famous sights like the Prešeren Square and the Triple Bridge.
+You might even take a boat ride along the beautiful green Ljubljanica River that runs through the city.

 Overnight in Ljubljana

 Ljubljana Castle entrance fee